What information do we collect?

 The information we collect and use will not be published in ways which identify individuals but may be shared with third parties who are commissioned to assist us with research, consultations or evaluations of our work and/or its impact on the Family Justice system in Wales.
 Any such sharing of information will be managed in line with the Data Protection Act 1998.

-The Data Protection Act 1998 gives you certain rights about the personal data we hold about you, which includes:
+The General Data Protection Regulation gives you certain rights about the personal data we hold about you.
+You have the right:

 - to access the personal data that we are processing about you;

 - to require us to rectify inaccuracies in that data;

 - to object or to restrict (in certain circumstances) to processing;

 - for your data (in certain circumstances) to be ‘erased’;

 - to lodge a complaint with the Information Commissioner’s Office (ICO) who is the independent regulator for data protection